Morocco national futsal team

-The Morocco national futsal team, nicknamed أسود الأطلس (Lions of the Atlas), represents Morocco in international futsal competitions.
+The Morocco national futsal team (منتخب المغرب لكرة الصالات, équipe du Maroc de futsal) represents Morocco in international futsal competitions.
 It is affiliated to the Royal Moroccan Football Federation and is one of the strongest teams in the world.

 The team has notably won 3 Africa Futsal Cup of Nations and 3 Arab Futsal Cup titles.
 They qualified for the World Cup four times, first appearing in 2012.
 Their best World Cup run was in 2021 and 2024, when they reached the quarter-finals.

 History

 Morocco were runners-up in both the 1998 Arab Futsal Championship and the 2000 African Futsal Championship and finished in third place in the 2008 African Futsal Championship.

 At the 2010 UNAF tournament in Libya, the Moroccan national team recorded comprehensive wins against Algeria 7-2, and Palestine 7-1, and a 4-4 draw against Tunisia.
 However, they lost against Libya 4-3 in the final and finished as runners-up.

 That same year, the Moroccan team also competed in the Mediterranean Futsal Cup which also took place in Libya.
 After finishing second in their group with 4 points, the Atlas Lions fell to a 1-5 defeat against the eventual champions Croatia.
 The Moroccans would bounce back in the placement play-offs, where they defeated both Bosnia and Herzegovina 5-3 and Lebanon 6-2 to claim fifth place.
 Hicham Dguig won the best coach award while the player Yahya Baya featured in the team of the tournament.

 On 24 April 2016, Morocco won its first ever African title after defeating Egypt 3-2 in the final.
 Four years later, they successfully defended their title on home soil with a 5-0 win against the Pharaohs in the final.